arunprakashpj/warehouse-management/README.md

 ## Improvements
  * Setup dynamodb as a database
  * Proper UI to display the results
- * Isoalted logic for Stock computation
+ * Isolate logic for Stock computation
  * Unit Testcases
  * Integration Test cases
  * No test cases added